 - If your child is a boy with a urinary catheter, clean the head of the penis, avoiding the tip.
-Then wipe from the catheter towards the rest of the body for 6 inches in all directions.
+Then wipe from the catheter toward the rest of the body for 6 inches in all directions.

 - If your child is a girl with a urinary catheter, wipe gently outside and between the labia.
 Then wipe from the catheter toward the rest of the body for 6 inches in all directions.

 - Do not rinse or wipe off your child’s skin after using the CHG wipes.
 Do not use towels to dry your child.
 Let the skin dry by itself in the air.
-Check that any skin folds do not stay wet.
-If you see any skin changes, rashes, or irritation before or after the bath, tell your child’s nurse.
+Check that skin folds do not stay wet.
+If you see skin changes, rashes, or irritation before or after the bath, tell your child’s nurse.

 - If your child has a bladder or bowel accident, use CHG cloths to clean your child’s skin.
-Also, clean after every diaper change.

 - Your child’s nurse will give you enough cloths for the size of your child.

 - Before you give your child a CHG bath, wash your hands or use hand sanitizer.
 Then open the package of cloths.
 Follow the steps below, depending on how many cloths you have.

 If you have 2 cloths (child is less than 20 pounds), use:

 - Cloth 1: For your child’s chest, neck, both arms, and back.

 - Cloth 2: For both legs, buttocks, and the diaper area.